Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Discussion

-\paragraph{Conclusion} In this Letter, we have proposed a method of utilizing tilted equilibrium measurements to extract the minimal nonequilibrium free energy for a given set of observables, i.e., the minimal dissipation incurred from the set of observables in a nonstationary process.
-This method applies to any stochastic system with any choice of observables.
-Furthermore, if we have enough information to ensure $p \;{\in}\; \mathcal P_\TE$, we can extract the exact nonequilibrium free energy, the affinity, a decomposition of the entropy production rate, and a new constraint on time trajectories from the considered measurements.
-Our method significantly reduces the demand for nonstationary measurements: we need not measure the details of probability distributions, including their tails, and only need the expectation values of a few arbitrary observables.
+In this paper, we have developed a method of thermodynamic inference that uses tilted equilibrium measurements.
+The method enables us to obtain the exact value of the minimum EP $\Delta\Hm(\bm\eta)$ compatible with the observed set of expectation values $\bm\eta$.
+This method applies to any classical stochastic system that relaxes to equilibrium with any choice of observables.
+Furthermore, if we have enough information about the system to ensure that the realizability condition holds, or at least that the realizability condition is approximately satisfied, we can extract the true EP, the EP rate with its decomposition, the thermodynamic force, and a constraint on relaxation paths.